Skip to content

 • The Second Word: Participate in a discussion about how to confront the centuries-old stigma around “mental illness” and speak openly and honestly about suicide losses.

 • Who am I now?
-Reflections on Identity and Loss: Participate in a discussion and reflection about the impact of suicide loss on a person’s identity, as well as how these changes in identity affect the grieving and healing processes.
+Reflections on Identity and Loss: Participate in a discussion about the impact of suicide loss on a person’s identity, as well as how these changes in identity affect the grieving and healing processes.

 • His Living Legacy: Healing and Posttraumatic Growth after Suicide Loss: Discuss what posttraumatic growth and healing means after a suicide.